JCachada/personal-website-dev/content/weblog/2022-reading-list.md

 - 1 star: these are books that I had no fun reading and regret spending time with.
 It's rare for books to land themselves in this category - throughout my life only a handful of them have been such complete write-offs.
 This year, fortunately, I didn't rate any of the books I've read 1 star.

 ## The books, ordered by rating

+**Please note**: These are my thoughts on these books at the date of writing this.
+It's not uncommon for my opinion of books to change over time, as I read more, grow, and age.
+Please don't take this list as a final expression of my opinion on something - instead, think of it more as a snapshot of my thoughts on books in the year that I read them.

 Here are the books in the above list ordered by their rating, descending: